|My best gluten-free bread recipe. Note: The loaf pictured has eggs.|

 So what exactly changed my mind about bread and the whole Zen-surfer detachment thing?

 One word.
 Sorghum.
 And buckwheat.
 And millet.
 Wait, that's three words.
 And then there are the new certified gluten-free oats.
 We have killer gluten-free bread mixes by Pamela's.
 We have, I'm not sorry to tell you, new and serious temptations into rekindling hope.
 Hope for the return of the aforementioned Holy Grail.
 There are spanking new grains and mixes to tempt us as the serpent once tempted Eve.
-Cookies and crackers and cupcakes and bakery breads that whisper, Go ahead.
+Cookies and cupcakes and bakery breads that whisper, Go ahead.

 Take a bite.